Duffew/rock-paper-scissors/README.md

     - Safari
     - Firefox

 ### Bugs

 #### Bugs Fixed During Development

-The following provides examples of bugs that were identified and fixed within developmeny.
+The following provides examples of bugs that were identified and fixed within development.

 + Missing user feedback
     - The issue: During development, it became clear that sometimes both the player and computer would make the same selection multiple times in a row.
 In the instance of a draw, nothing would change on the page and it appeared that the game was frozen.